 What you’ll see: A doc about the world’s quickly-depleting marine life, and how preservation efforts are attempting to save the oceans from pollution, among other threats.
 A must-watch for those who care about the creatures living beneath the sea.

-Where to watch it: Blue is available on Amazon UK, from £4.49 (GBP).
+Where to watch it: Blue is available to watch on Netflix UK.

 What you’ll see: Passionate environmentalist Sir David Attenborough presenting the stone-cold facts about the planet’s descent into climate change and how humanity could attempt to rectify it.
 It originally aired in May 2019, after one of the hottest years ever recorded, and caused quite a storm amongst viewers.